-The second technology is CubicFarms' HydroGreen System, the Company's technology for growing nutritious livestock feed.
+The Company's Feed Division operates using CubicFarms' HydroGreen System, the Company's technology for growing nutritious livestock feed.
 The HydroGreen System was invented by Dihl Grohs, a rancher with operations in South Dakota, Utah and Missouri.
 This system utilizes a unique process to sprout grains, such as barley and wheat, in a controlled environment with minimal use of land, labour and water.
 The HydroGreen System is fully automated and performs all growing functions including seeding, watering, lighting, harvesting, and re-seeding - all with the push of a button - to deliver nutritious livestock feed without the typical investment in fertilizer, chemicals, fuel, field equipment and transportation.
 The HydroGreen System not only provides superior nutritious feed to benefit the animal, but also enables significant environmental benefits to the farm.
-CubicFarms completed the HydroGreen Acquisition in January 308297.00001/94721446.3
+CubicFarms completed the HydroGreen Acquisition in January 2020 for a total purchase price of \$4.3 million, representing 3.8x trailing twelve months revenue of HydroGreen Inc.